Symmetry-reduced Loop Quantum Gravity: Plane Waves, Flat Space and the Hamiltonian Constraint: The one-way conditions as operators on quantum state functions, solutions

 $b$, coming from the difference of the cross section area (the background), left and right, is defined as

-As an introduction, in the following we consider in detail the simplest case with $b=0$, indicating the same cross-section area to the left and to the right of the given vertex (in classical GR exactly constant cross section means no waves at all).
+As an introduction, in the following we consider in detail the simplest case with $b=0$, indicating the same cross-section area to the left and to the right of the given vertex (in classical GR exactly constant cross section would mean no waves at all).

 The partial difference equation (\ref{DE}) is separable and has a one-parameter family of solutions.
 When separated, the parameter is the separation constant.
-Here we prefer not to separate and to parametrize the solutions by initial values $a_{m,m}$ along the diagonal in an $(m,n)$ diagram and the differences $a_{m,m-1}-a_{m+1,m}$.
-The advantage is some systematics: the first kind of initial values give rise to symmetric, the second one to antisymmetric solutions.
+Here we prefer not to separate, but to parametrize the solutions by initial values $a_{m,m}$ along the diagonal and the differences $a_{m,m-1}-a_{m-1,m}$ of coefficients above and below the diagonal in an $(m,n)$ diagram.
+The advantage is some systematics: initial values on the diagonal give rise to symmetric solutions, the differences lead to antisymmetric ones.

-For three different sets of initial values we give three explicit solutions.
-Inserting $(m,n)=(0,0)$ gives identically zero, so we can choose the coefficients $a_{1,0}$ and $a_{0,1}$ (and also $a_{0,0}$) arbitrarily, setting them equal to zero, we get $a_{0,2}=0$ from $(m,n)=(0,1)$, and so on.
+In the following we give two different symmetric and one antisymmetric explicit solution.
+Inserting the values $m=0$ and $n=0$ into (\ref{DE}) with $b=0$ gives identically zero, so we can choose the coefficients $a_{1,0}$ and $a_{0,1}$ (and also $a_{0,0}$) arbitrarily, setting them equal to zero, we get $a_{0,2}=0$ from (\ref{DE}) with $m=0$, $n=1$, and so on.
+(With $b\neq0$ eq. (\ref{DE}) fixes $a_{0,0}=0$.)
 In this way all $a_{m,0}$ and $a_{0,n}$ become zero and we can leave zero-volume states aside and restrict our attention to the quadrant ($m\geq1$, $n\geq1$) in a discrete coordinate system of pairs $(m,n)$.